Activities | Camp | Camping

 Big Sur Hiking

-Easy waterfall hike in park.
+Easy waterfall hike inside the State Park.
 Many scenic loops, self-guided nature loop.
 Plenty trails overlooking spectacular views of the Pacific Ocean.
 See details - Pfeiffer Falls - Waterfall

 Drive south for Julia Pfeiffer Burns State Park for a famous ocean waterfall (McWay Falls) & nearby Partington Cove - which is an excellent way to spend a whole day hiking.

-Get a waterproof hiking map of Big Sur!
+Get a waterproof hiking map of Big Sur Wilderness

 Big Sur Waterfalls